Latheefa Koya: Controversies

 The Parliamentary Select Committee (PSC) on Major Public Appointments chairman, Selayang MP William Leong, has initially confirmed that PSC was not consulted over Latheefa's appointment.
 Prominent lawyer and former Federal Court of Malaysia judge, Gopal Sri Ram, remarked that the legislature "has no role to play" in Latheefa's appointment as chief commissioner of MACC.
 Somehow on 4 July 2019, Latheefa has finally met with the PSC on her MACC appointment which both responded positively after the meeting and the report on the PSC meeting would be tabled in the Parliament.

-Latheefa was questioned over her "many" awards and medals on her MACC's chief uniform despite serving in the post for less than a month by the UMNO supreme council member Lokman Noor Adam and criticisms of her uniform went viral on social media on 28 June 2019.
+Latheefa was questioned by the UMNO supreme council member Lokman Noor Adam over her "many" awards and medals on her uniform as MACC chief despite serving in the post for less than a month and criticisms of her uniform went viral on social media on 28 June 2019.
 She in admitting she was just beginning learning about uniforms, rank badges and ribbon bars; also claimed they were essentially correct and acceptable although there were some minor discrepancies in the ribbon bars which have been rectified.
 She explained that the MACC's uniform and its paraphernalia were mandated according to the Standing Order of the MACC chief commissioner, Chapter A (Policy) No 1 of 2012.
-She also stressed her priority to combat corruption take precedence over appearance of her uniform.
+She also stressed her priority to combat corruption took precedence over appearance of her uniform.